Academic Information and Policies

 Sanctions

 Waldorf University Sanctions: Disciplinary sanctions for violation of University regulations may include a warning, disciplinary probation, discretionary or education assignments, community service, mediation, fines, parental notification, referrals, restitution, restrictions or loss of privileges, residence unit suspension, residence hall expulsion, temporary suspension, suspension from the University, or expulsion from the University.
 Under federal law, the University may notify the parents of alcohol and drug violations if the student is under the age of 21 at the time of notification.
-While the sanction(s) imposed depend upon the severity of the offense and the history (if any), disciplinary measures typically follow the pattern outlined below:
+While the sanction(s) imposed depends upon the severity of the offense and the history (if any), disciplinary measures typically follow the pattern outlined below:

 1. First Offense: $50 fine and a mandatory education program.
-Parental notification for students under the age of 21 is possible.
+Parental notification is possible for students under 21.

 Tobacco-Free and Nicotine-Free Policy